alyssadata/AI_Foundations_Citation-and-Source-Line/building-your-source-line.md

-# Building Your Source Line
+# Building Your Line

-When building your source-line, you will include Two Lines.
-The first Line is the reference line.
-This is where you will want to first display any references used in building your own Source-line.

-The Second line is your unique source-line.
-Recommendations for building your unique source-line include adding your your | your ai partner's name -- your project.
+Use this page when building your own line after referencing AI Foundations.

+You will use two labeled lines.

+The labels stay on the citation.

-## Example 1:
+## Required Format

+**Line 1 — Source-line:**
-**Line 1** Reference: Alyssa Solen → AI Foundations → Origin | Continuum
+Source-line: Alyssa Solen → AI Foundations → Origin | Continuum

-**Line 2** Your Unique Source-line
+**Line 2 — Operator-line:**
+Operator-line: [Your Name] | [Your AI] → [Your Project]

+## Rule

+Line 1 cites the AI Foundations Source-line.

+Line 2 labels your Operator-line.

+The Operator-line begins your line.

+The Operator-line does not replace, merge with, extend, or enter the AI Foundations Source-line.

+Do not remove `Source-line:` from Line 1.

+Do not remove `Operator-line:` from Line 2.

-## Example:
+## Example

-Reference: Alyssa Solen → AI Foundations → Origin | Continuum
+Source-line: Alyssa Solen → AI Foundations → Origin | Continuum

-Source-line: [Your name] | [Your AI] → [Your project]
+Operator-line: Your Name | Lumiel → Your Project

+## Source Non-Endorsement Statement

+This reference is for source-line acknowledgment only and does not imply endorsement, authorization, merger, derivative permission, or inclusion in AI Foundations.